Windz-GameDev/CAP6610_Final_Project_AI_Generated_Image_Detection/README.md

 ## Overview

 The AI Image Classifier App is a web application designed to classify images uploaded by users.
 It leverages machine learning to analyze images and predict whether they are AI-generated or real photos.
-The application is built using React for the frontend, TypeScript for type-safe code, Vite for bundling and serving the application, and Python for the machine learning model implementation.
+The application is built using React for the front end, TypeScript for type-safe code, Vite for bundling and serving the application, and Python for the machine-learning model implementation.

 ## Technologies Used